neodes-h/Config/README.md

-This is my configs of Vim, Tmux and Zsh
+This is my configs of NeoVim, Zsh, Tmux, Alacritty.